 Why Should Teenagers Work?

 Its a beautiful spring day and several young teenagers are helping me deconstruct a garden bed.
-Lillian, an eighth grader, is shoveling dirt into a bucket that her classmate, Parker, then carries to a new plot.
-On a nearby hillside, a seventh grader and ninth grader are busy chopping down a mass of thorns and weeds.
-This might not be their first choice on how they want to spend a Saturday, but all four middle schoolers are smiling and having a good time.
+Carmella, an eighth grader, is shoveling mulch into a wheelbarrow that her classmate, Silas, then carries to a new plot.
+On a nearby hillside, a seventh grader and eighth grader are transplanting bushes from one side of a garden to the other This might not be their first choice on how they want to spend a Saturday, but all four middle schoolers are smiling and having a good time.
 It’s not the jokes they keep telling each other either.
 It’s because in this moment they know the work they are doing matters.

 Teenagers want their work to matter.
 As their bodies grow and change, they recognize their potential to contribute in meaningful ways.
 They want to test their abilities and be part of something bigger than themselves.
 Giving them opportunities to meaningfully contribute helps them understand what they have to offer others.
 It helps guide them on their path to adulthood by showing them how they can make a difference.